adeadu555/ELK/README.md

 # ELK
 ELK-Project

-Prerequisites
+Prerequisites for the ELK project:

 User must have installed and configured:
 A Resource Group: Red-Team
 A network Security Group - RedTeam-Firewall
-Virtual Machine - Jump-Box-Provisioner virtual machine - Web-1 and Web-2.
+Virtual Machine - Jump-Box-Provisioner virtual machines - Web-1 and Web-2.

 1.Activities for Azure setup and ELK Server configuration

 A. Create a Resource Group on Azure
-B. Create a new Virtual Network
+B. Create a new Virtual Network - ELK-NET
 C. Create peer connection between your virtual Networks
 D. Create New Virtual Machine
 E. Configure new Virtual Machine using Ansible